justwawre/Alex/telecom/lte.md

    ![tbd](images/frame_2.png)

  * Random access phase
-   - preamble  detection windows size decided by  Preach format
+   - preamble  detection windows size decided by  Preach format & Ncs.
    - TA command,  its value was detected by eNB during RA phase, in theory, its value will limit the cell size.
 * acceptable  "channel delay spread" due to "inter OFDM symbol interference",  decided by CP length